It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 Final Verdict

-I suspect this is largely due to the MLM business model that requires an extra amount on top of the end price to be paid to the independent distributors from the customer’s pocket.
+I suspect this is due to the MLM business model that requires an extra amount on top of the end price to be paid to the independent distributors from the customer’s pocket.

+Will taking Greens Blend work for you?
+If this is your first time taking an antioxidant rich green powder like this it probably will.
 For people who regularly eat fruits and vegetables though, the benefits of It Works Greens are unlikely to match the high cost of the supplement.